agentmorris/camera-trap-ml-survey/README.md

 Not <i>exactly</i> about camera traps, but close enough.
 They work with images of penguin nests from a [DAVIS 346 event camera](https://inivation.com/wp-content/uploads/2019/08/DAVIS346.pdf), a 346x260 sensor that records per-pixel changes in brightness (i.e., it doesn't capture whole frames).
 Nests are annotated to define ROIs, and the task is classification of 10ms windows into the "ecstatic display" behavior and the background class.
 Build energy band classifiers, a 2D CNN (ResNet-18), and two NN-based classifiers (which use FFT features).
 Find that ResNet-18 has the highest F1, but possibly more accuracy per cycle with the energy-based classifiers.

-<br/>**Schillé L, Plat N, Barbaro L, Jactel H, Rapail F, Rivoal JB, Castagneyrol B, Mrazova A. Accuracy in bird predation assessment: Camera traps testing the efficacy of plasticine caterpillars as prey models. bioRxiv.
-2024:2024-10.**
+<br/>**Schillé L, Plat N, Barbaro L, Jactel H, Raspail F, Rivoal JB, Castagneyrol B, Mrazova A. Camera traps unable to determine whether plasticine models of caterpillars reliably measure bird predation. bioRxiv.
+2024 Oct 3:2024-10.**

 ![Ecology Paper](https://img.shields.io/badge/-Ecology_Paper-lightgrey)
 ![MegaDetector](https://img.shields.io/badge/-MegaDetector-aa4444)